mvcisback/yasit/README.md

 ## Usage

-`yasit`'s api centers around the `infer` function.
+`yasit`'s API centers around the `infer` function.
 For example, let `concept_class` denote an iterable container (e.g., a `Set` or `List`) of python objects, supporting the `__call__` and `__leq__` dunder methods.
 For example,